2014 Houston Astros season: Performance overview

 Following three consecutive 100-loss seasons—the first 100-loss seasons in franchise history—the Astros rebounded to conclude 2014 with a 70–92 record, raising by 19 victories from a showing in 2013, to reverse multiple bleak trends, including four continuous seasons each with a progressively worse record than the preceding year, and three consecutive finalizations in last place.
 Further, the 2014 season was the final of 9 consecutive missing the playoffs since 2005, their first-ever World Series appearance.
 The Astros avoided another losing season until the 60-game 2020 gamut.
 (Note: The 2020 regular season was shortened to 60 games as a response to the COVID-19 pandemic, when the Astros finished .)
-As of 2025, the 2014 season was the last in which Houston completed lower than in third place.
+As of 2025, the 2014 season was the final in which Houston completed lower than in third place, and the final unshortened season with fewer than 84 victories.